 Pack walks can be noisy, rushed and overstimulating.
-Solo dog walking — one calm dog at a time — lowers arousal, improves lead manners and builds the kind of routine that helps dogs relax at home.
+Solo dog walking — one calm dog at a time — lowers arousal, improves loose‑lead manners and builds a routine that helps dogs actually relax at home.

 South Melbourne • One‑dog‑only • GPS‑tracked • Photo updates